-Price vs. Quality for Contact Centers
+Cost vs. Quality for Contact Centers

 Think about it this way.
-On the two-dimensional chart below, we again show price per contact on the X-axis (except that low price is now on the right, instead of the left) and customer satisfaction (quality) on the Y-axis.
+On the two-dimensional chart below, we again show cost per contact on the X-axis (except that low cost is now on the right, instead of the left) and customer satisfaction (quality) on the Y-axis.
 Where you want to be is on the upper-right World-Class Performance curve shown by the blue diamonds.

-The blue diamonds represent Contact Centers with optimized performance.
-As you can see in the chart, some of them are optimized at a very low price and a slightly above-average customer-satisfaction level.
-Others are optimized at a slightly better-than-average price and a very high customer-satisfaction level.
-The goal is to be in the upper-right-hand quadrant where you are both efficient (low price) and effective (high quality).
+The blue diamonds represent those Contact Centers that have optimized their performance.
+As you can see in the chart, some of them have optimized at a very low cost and a slightly above-average customer-satisfaction level.
+Others have optimized at a slightly better-than-average cost and a very high customer-satisfaction level.
+The goal is to be in the upper-right-hand quadrant where you are both efficient (low cost) and effective (high quality).